 World must prepare for disease more deadlier than Covid, WHO chief warns

-The head of the World Health Organization (WHO) warned yesterday that the planet needs to prepare for a disease even deadlier than Covid-19.
+The head of the World Health Organisation warned on Tuesday that governments need to prepare for a disease even deadlier than Covid-19.

-Dr Tedros Adhanom Ghebreyesus told the WHO’s annual health assembly in Geneva, Switzerland, that it was time to advance negotiations on preventing the next pandemic.
+Dr Tedros Adhanom Ghebreyesus, director general of WHO, told its annual health assembly in Geneva that it was time to advance negotiations on preventing the next pandemic.

-The director-general warned nation states they cannot “kick this can down the road” and that the next global disease was bound to “come knocking”.
+He warned that nation states cannot “kick this can down the road” and that the next global disease was bound to “come knocking”.

-Dr Tedros Adhanom Ghebreyesus said: “If we do not make the changes that must be made, then who will?
+Dr Tedros said: “If we do not make the changes that must be made, then who will?
 And if we do not make them now, then when?”

 He added: “The threat of another variant emerging that causes new surges of disease and death remains.
 And the threat of another pathogen emerging with even deadlier potential remains.”

-The 10-day annual World Health Assembly in Geneva, which coincides with the body’s 75th anniversary, is set to address global health challenges including future pandemics.
+The 10-day annual World Health Assembly in the Swiss city, which coincides with the body’s 75th anniversary, is set to address global health challenges including future pandemics.

 The WHO’s 194 member states are currently negotiating reforms to the binding rules that fix their obligations in the event of an international health threat.